 There are different ways to approach writing a personal statement and you should take an approach that best allows you to convey the information that you want us to know.
 The following questions may be helpful for thinking about how to structure your statement and what kinds of points to integrate.
 You don’t have to try and address all these points.
 We note these as examples of more specific questions that may help to get you started.

-• What academic, professional, or nonacademic life experience(s) have led you to your career goals and research interests?
+• What academic, professional, or nonacademic life experience(s) have led you to your research interests and career goals?

 • How do your prior experiences and interests make you a good fit for the University of Missouri?
 You can write about experiences in research, applied/clinical work, courses, or other life experiences.